smcclab/smc-course/01-policies.md

 you can just copy the other one in).

-For course-content related stuff, you'll get a much faster & better response on the slack channel---and that way other students can benefit from your questions as well.
+For course-content related stuff, you'll get a much faster & better response on the Teams channel---and that way other students can benefit from your questions as well.

 ### Assessment